-Any handler that wishes to call one of the Prolog interface functions should call PL_signal() for its installation.
+Any handler that wishes to call one of the Prolog interface functions should call PL_sigaction() to install the handler.
+PL_signal() provides a deprecated interface that is notably not capable of properly restoring the old signal status if the signal was previously handled by Prolog.